lokeshrangineni/backstage-sample-app/README.md

 podman image push quay.io/lrangine/backstage-sample-app:1.0
 ```

 Use below commands to run the application using docker image.
-This docker image is expected to connect to postgres database running on another database in the same host.
+This docker image is expected to connect to postgres database running on the same host.

 ```shell
 # run postgres database